Classroom acoustics

 Signal to noise ratio

 A good signal to noise ratio is important if pupils are to have good access to speech and learning.
-The teacher’s voice at the pupils’ ears should ideally be at least 10dB above the background noise for hearing children and at least 15-20 dB for hearing impaired children.
+The teacher’s voice at the pupils’ ears should ideally be at least 10dB above the background noise for hearing children and at least 15-20 dB for deaf children.
 There are Apps available that will give an idea of decibel levels.

 Classroom design